Here’s a look at the Taliban, a Sunni Islamist organization operating primarily in Afghanistan and Pakistan.

 1997 - The Taliban issue an edict renaming Afghanistan the Islamic Emirate of Afghanistan.
 The country is only officially recognized by three countries: Pakistan, Saudi Arabia and the United Arab Emirates.

-August 1998 - The Taliban captures Mazar-e-Sharif, gaining control of about 90% of Afghanistan.
+August 1998 - The Taliban capture the strategic city of Mazar-e-Sharif, gaining control of about 90% of Afghanistan.

-December 2006 - Senior Taliban leader Mullah Akhtar Mohammad Osmani is killed in an airstrike by the U.S.
+December 2006 - Senior Taliban leader Mullah Akhtar Mohammad Osmani is killed in an airstrike by the United States.

 October 21, 2008 - Foreign Minister Saud al-Faisal confirms that Saudi Arabia hosted talks between Afghan officials and the Taliban in September.
 It is reported that no agreements were made.

 April 25, 2011 - Hundreds of prisoners escape from a prison in Kandahar by crawling through a tunnel.
 The Taliban take responsibility for the escape and claim that 541 prisoners escaped, while the NATO-led International Security Assistance Force says the number is 470.

 September 10, 2011 - Two Afghan civilians are killed, and 77 US troops are wounded in a truck bombing at the entrance of Combat Outpost Sayed Abad, an ISAF base in Afghanistan’s Wardak province.
 The Taliban claim responsibility.

 September 13, 2011 - Taliban militants open fire on the US embassy and ISAF headquarters in central Kabul.
 Three police officers and one civilian are killed.